 Febuxostat (fe bux' oh stat) is a nonpurine inhibitor of xanthine oxidase that shares no structural homology to allopurinol or to hypoxanthine.
 Therapy with febuxostat leads to lowering of serum uric acid levels within a few weeks, and chronic therapy has been shown to decrease uric acid levels into target levels of <6 mg/dL and to decrease acute gouty attacks.
 Febuxostat was approved for use in Europe in 2008 and in the United States in 2009.
 Current indications include therapy and prevention of gout, uric acid nephropathy, and the hyperuricemia caused by malignancy and anticancer therapy.
 Febuxostat is not recommended as therapy of asymptomatic hyperuricemia.
 Febuxostat is available in tablets of 40 and 80 mg under the brand names of Uloric and Adenuric.
 The recommended initial dose for therapy of gout is 40 mg daily, which can be increased to 80 mg daily to achieve uric acid levels below 6 mg/dL.
 Common side effects include nausea, diarrhea, dizziness and precipitation of acute gout for which reason it is often given in combination with colchicine for the first few months of treatment.

 Liver test abnormalities have been reported to occur in 2% to 13% (average ~3.5%) of patients receiving febuxostat, but the levels are generally mild-to-moderate and self-limited.
 The height, nature and timing of these abnormalities have not been described.
 However, liver test elevations were the major reason for febuxostat discontinuation for adverse events (~2%) in clinical trials, despite the fact that no cases of jaundice or acute hepatitis were reported.
-The product labeling for febuxostat, however, lists potential side effects of hepatic steatosis, hepatitis and hepatomegaly.
+Since its approval and more wide-scale use, there have been several individual case reports of liver injury attributed to febuxostat.
+Most cases have been marked by serum aminotransferase elevations without jaundice arising within days of starting febuxostat, including enzyme elevations in the setting of DRESS syndrome.
+At least one instance of a mixed-cholestatic hepatitis without immunoallergic features, arising after several months of treatment has been described.
+The product label for febuxostat lists hepatic steatosis, hepatitis and hepatomegaly as potential side effects.
+Furthermore, several cases of acute liver failure during febuxostat therapy have been reported to pharmacovigilance databases.
 Another unrelated, nonpurine xanthine oxidase inhibitor (benzbromarone) was not approved for use in the United States because of its potential for hepatic toxicity.